The Difference Between a BPO, BMA, CMA And Appraisal

 The difference between a BMA and a CMA is quite simply what they are used for.
 They both gather market data and comparable properties in regard to the subject property.

 The BMA was introduced to the Real Estate Industry when Relocation Companies began using Broker’s to list and market their relocation client’s home.
-They want to compare the home they are working with to the other homes for sale on the market.
+They want to compare the home they are working with to the other homes or condos for sale on the market.
 The Broker is required to come to a conclusion of the best sales price for the subject property within a marketing period generally not to exceed 90-120 days.
 Relocation companies will request more than one BMA when selecting a Listing Agent.
 The comparable sold data will likely be the same across the board, so the Broker with the best marketing strategy will likely win the Listing.

 Selection Of Best Comparable Property Is Crucial